Admission to Graduate Standing - Classified

 The Master of Science in Psychology requires approved graduate work, including the completion and acceptance by the department of a written thesis that has been defended orally.

-Students, in consultation with their program adviser, shall develop a study plan that will be submitted to the Graduate Studies Committee of the Department of Psychology for approval.
+Students, in consultation with their program adviser, shall develop a study plan that will be submitted to the M.S.
+Program Graduate Studies Committee for approval.
 To be advanced to candidacy, students must receive a grade of “B-” (2.7) or better on all study plan courses and maintain a 3.0 grade point average overall.

 Successfully completing coursework is not sufficient to permit continuation in the program.
 In addition, faculty judgment must be satisfied with respect to the student’s effectiveness and professional and ethical behavior in dealing with clients.
 Continuation in the program is contingent upon satisfactory performance in all aspects of the program as judged by the Graduate Studies Committee.